-Carmine is a self-taught drummer who has been in bands since his high school days; starting out playing a mix of original music and covers at graduations and house parties before transitioning into writing only original music.
+Carmine is a self-taught drummer who has been in bands since his high school days; starting out playing a mix of original music and covers at graduations and house parties before transitioning into writing original music.
 His interest spanned from hard rock to psychedelic metal to punk to experimental noise.
-His psychedelic metal band Black Light Rainbow recorded at the now defunct Power Station studio in NYC with Tony Bongiovi in NYC and released two full length albums and was featured on the film soundtrack for Screwed documentary alongside the Melvins, Boss Hog, Mudhoney, Halo of Kitten, et al. The band disbanded in 1995.
+His psychedelic metal band Black Light Rainbow recorded at the now defunct Power Station studio with Tony Bongiovi in NYC and released two full length albums and was featured on the film soundtrack for Screwed documentary alongside the Melvins, Boss Hog, Mudhoney, Halo of Kitten, et al. The band disbanded in 1995.

 While living in San Francisco from 1997-2000 he got into fine art painting and screen-printing, was included in group shows and sold some works on canvas.
 He also got heavily into Super 8 filmmaking, making many short works including a 3-minute cross-country film called "RUN".
 From there his focus turned back to music and digital video editing.
 He moved to NYC in June of 2000 and started working at the famed Performance Space 122 where he met a slew of great tech staff and performers.
 Shortly after, he began appearing in dance theater projects -- notably Adrienne Truscott's "they will use the highways" , "Genesis, no!", "HA: A Solo" and Neal Medlyn's "Coming in the Air", "Hers A Queen", "Brave New Girl", "Wicked Clown Love".